flr/doc/Template_Rmd/GUIDELINES.md

   [FLCore](http://www.flr-project.org/FLCore/)

-Mention of FLR methoda and classes should use a link to the relevant html version of the help page, as in
+Mention of FLR methods and classes should use a link to the relevant html version of the help page, as in

   [bubbles](http://www.flr-project.org/FLCore/bubbles.html)